hpl002/Masters_Public/readme.md

 > https://svn.win.tue.nl/repos/prom/Packages/
 > https://svn.win.tue.nl/trac/prom/browser/Packages

 The previously illustrated method and the aforementioned perspectives are all implemented using a series of plugins and other functionality that is native to Prom.
 The fact that the paper was first published in 2008 presents a few issues in regards to the specifics of the detailed method.
 While it is not mentioned expicitly, we can confidently infer that the authors have used some version of ProM which predates version 5.2, which is the ealiest ProM release that is still publically available.
 The authors explicitly refer to the release of Prom 5 in future tense, thus indicating that the prom version used in the paper predates even this.
 This earlier verison is no longer supported and also has other technical implications that hinder the use of that exact version in this project.
 There have been dramatic changes in the ProM tool suite from version 5.2 to the initial version 6.0, the latter of which has even had 10 years to mature.
 The architecture of ProM plugins that predate version 6.x are built in a manner that do not separate the gui from application logic.
-This would inhibit us from running these plugins in a *headless* mode as they were designed to only work via GUI.
+This would inhibit us from running these plugins in a headless mode as they were designed to only work via GUI.
 They could of course be reimplemented in a manner that did not demand a GUI, but this would require rewriting much of the implementation code.
-Reimplememting code that is likely  outdated and may also have been improves in release 6.x is a waste of resoruces.
+Reimplememting code that is likely  outdated and may also have been improved in release 6.x is a waste of resources.
 The transition to version 6.x also marked a big change in the file formats of process logs, which are used as input for many of the available plugins.
 MXML had previously been the standard file format for describing process logs, but as of 2016 the IEEE, ProM, and the process mining community has moved on to the extensible event stream or XES standard.
 Due to limitations in plugin architecture that predate version 6.0 the method will have to be reimplemented using the latest plugins in Prom 6.x.

 The described method will have to be revitalized in the latest release of ProM and tested in CPN Tools.
 CPN Tools has strict system requirements and the GUI application can only run in a virtual machine.
 However, the simulation engine is reported to work indepdendently of system architecture.
 For testing and initial development of the containerized plugins i will use a VM.
 Once the plugins are completed and tested then i will containerize the CPN Tools simulation engine.

-###### Process log input -  MXML & XES <!-- omit in toc -->
+# Process log input -  MXML & XES <!-- omit in toc -->
 As of ProM 6.x the tool has moved on from the MXML to extensible event stream(XES) log format, which was officially adopted by IEEE 2016.
 In ealier versions of ProM MXML was used as the input format ([XES, XESame, and ProM 6](./resources/literature/Verbeek2011_Chapter_XESXESameAndProM6.pdf)).
 This also implies that the input data used in the paper is no longer supported by current tooling.
 We therefore need to find a new dataset.
 XES is intended to be used with ProM 6 and XESame.
-XESame is a tool for domain experts and is intended to help them specify how an event log can be extracted from some existing system and converted to XES.
+XESame is a tool for domain experts and is intended to help them specify how an event log can be extracted from some existing informaiton system and converted to XES.

 From the paper we can extract the following plugins:
 1. Alpha algorithm
 2. Performance Analysis with Petri net
 3. Decision Point Analysis
 4. Organizational Miner

-Aditionally there is some native ProM functionality that also needs to be extracted.
+> Aditionally there is some native ProM functionality that also needs to be extracted.

+The following sections will detail the revitalization and rediscovery of the detailed method by reimplementing the old workflowin the latest release of ProM.
+The difficult here being that many of the plugins have changed, as well as the input format.

 This revitalized implementation in ProM 6.x will need a new dataset in XES format.
 I had initially hoped to locate the dataset used in the paper and then transform this from MXML to XES, but the data cannot be sourced.
 However, there is a online repository at https://data.4tu.nl where most data from published process mining projects is stored.
-Here i was able to find datasets from real world processes,as well as symthetic logs.
+Here i was able to find datasets from real world processes, as well as synthetic logs.
 These resources allowed me to create a new synthetic log that fit my exact usecase.
 The creation of this log is performed in parallel to exploring the different plugins.
+This has the benefit of clearly demonstrating what part of the log a specific plugin uses and what purpose this has.

+ Creating the synthetic XES log
+To start with creating the synthetic XES log we can first present a simple example from [Process Mining: Discovery, Conformance and Enhancement of Business Processes](./resources/literature/2011_Book_ProcessMining.pdf).
+This is an example of a log corresponding to the handling of requests for compensation.